lukeol11/Bed-Management-System-Frontend/README.md

 This software, aims to address the critical challenge of optimising hospital resource management, focusing on the effective allocation and utilisation on hospital beds.

-There are many roles involved with efficent bed management including
+There are many roles involved with efficient bed management including

 - Doctors
 - Nurses